The Authentic Cruise Company

 Single-use plastics

-We have eliminated the use of single-use plastics (straws, cups, food serving trays, laundry bags etc.).
-A metallic flask is issued to each passenger on expedition cruises and water fountains are available in the common areas of the ships.
+We have eliminated single-use plastics (such as straws, cups, food portions, laundry bags, etc.).
+A metal water bottle is provided to each guests during expedition cruises, and water fountains are available in the common areas of the ships.
 We are also developing the bottling of our water in glass bottles.

 Laundry